 4. Rev. Moon’s Washington Times

-Finally and perhaps predictably, The Washington Times makes a mockery of reporting by running this:
+Finally and perhaps predictably, The Washington Times makes a mockery of reporting by running this, below.
+(If you are unfamiliar with this plutocratic cult leader: The Strange Life of Reverend Sun Myong Moon)

 If you can’t see that illustration, here is a larger version.

-What’s especially ludicrous about the Washington Times’ contribution from Cheryl K. Chumley?
+What is especially ludicrous is that Washington Times’ article from Cheryl K. Chumley?
 It continually cites The New York Post, as if it were a real piece of reporting and not a re-hash of a press release embellished with the columnist’s uninformed opinions.

 Now more than ever, vetting news sources and experts is critically important.
 These headlines represent only a small slice of what is happening not only in ADHD coverage but every other topic of importance.